Rights Under Types of Contracts

-There are three types of educator contracts in Texas: probationary, term, and continuing.
+There are three types of educator contracts in Texas: continuing, term, and probationary.

-A school board hearing is a tough place to win a nonrenewal case, because the school board members have already voted to approve the proposed nonrenewal.
+Often, these hearings are conducted before the school district’s Board of Trustees.
+A school board hearing is a tough place to win a nonrenewal case because the school board members have already voted to approve the proposed nonrenewal.
 If the board totally embraces the administration, the teacher will find it most challenging to change the board members' minds.
 While most school board members claim to be impartial in such proceedings, most are not.
 They have received calls at home about the teacher, they have had private discussions about the teacher with the superintendent and/or principal and are inclined to support the administration, and as mentioned earlier, they have already approved the recommended nonrenewal.

 After the probationary period, the school district must place the employee on a term or continuing contract, or else dismiss the employee.

-Are probationary contracts really that bad?
 On a day-to-day basis, a probationary contract teacher is entitled to all the rights and privileges of employment that all teachers have (e.g., state minimum salary schedule and any applicable local schedules; 30-minute duty-free lunch; five days of personal leave and any applicable local leave; 450 minutes of planning and prep time every two weeks; right to resign without board approval if done in writing at least 45 days before the first day of instruction).
-In fact, a probationary contract teacher proposed for dismissal during the contract term is entitled to the same subchapter F hearing that a term and continuing contract teacher receives.
+In fact, a probationary contract teacher proposed for dismissal during the contract term is entitled to the same Subchapter F hearing that a term and continuing contract teacher receives.
 Further, the wording of a probationary contract may not differ at all when compared to a term or continuing contract.

 TSTA is a movement to change the way public schools and public school employees are treated.read more